aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

     * Electronic Surveillance and Jamming Equipment
         * This craft may only be optically detected
     * Fastest ship in the game
-* [Harvester](https://en.wikipedia.org/wiki/Factory_ship) - These specialized ships are responsible for collecting resources from the asteroid reminisce.
+* [Harvester](https://en.wikipedia.org/wiki/Factory_ship) - These specialized ships are responsible for collecting resources from the asteroid remnants.
     * Moderately armored
     * Autonomous Gatling Style, High RPM, Turreted Rail Guns
     * Same movement speed as a Corvette unloaded, movement like a Dreadnought when loaded